AndrewDDavis/Rename-Files/README.md

   -i : prompt for overwriting files (default)
   -n : do not overwrite existing files

-  -g : replace all 'ptrn' matches in a filename, not only the first -# : match only at the start of the filename
+  -g : replace all `ptrn` matches in a filename, not only the first -# : match only at the start of the filename
   -% : match only at the end of the filename